Signs and symptoms of pancreatic cancer

 Some people have no pain at all, and pain can vary from person to person.
 For example, it may come and go at first but become more constant over time.
 It can be worse when lying down.
 Sitting forward can sometimes make it feel better.
 It may be worse after eating.

-If you have lost weight without meaning to and have tummy or back pain, your GP should refer you for an urgent CT scan or ultrasound scan within 2 weeks.
+Speak to your GP if you have pain.
+If you have lost weight without meaning to and have tummy or back pain, your GP should refer you for an urgent scan.

 Changes to your poo

 Pancreatic cancer can cause diarrhoea (runny poo) and constipation (when you find it harder to poo).
-If you have diarrhoea for more than 7 days and you don’t know why, call NHS 111 or your GP.
-If you have lost weight and have diarrhoea or constipation, your GP should refer you for an urgent CT scan or ultrasound scan within 2 weeks.
+If you have diarrhoea for more than 7 days and you don’t know why, contact your GP or call NHS 111.
+Your GP may do blood and poo tests.
+If you have lost weight and have diarrhoea or constipation, your GP should refer you for an urgent scan.

 Pancreatic cancer can also cause pale, oily poo.
 This is called steatorrhoea.
-Poo may be large, bulky, smell horrible, and may float and be difficult to flush down the toilet.
+Poo may be pale, oily, smell worse than normal, and be difficult to flush down the toilet.
 This is caused by fat in the poo.
 It happens if pancreatic cancer has affected your digestion, so that fat in your food isn’t digested properly.

 Weight loss